Losing a Job

 If you leave your job, a federal law commonly known as COBRA (Consolidated Omnibus Budget and Reconciliation Act) requires your employer to let you stay on the company's policy for up to 18 months after you depart.
 (Note: The law doesn't cover firings for gross misconduct.)

 If you're healthy, you may find cheaper premiums than what you'd spend on a COBRA policy.
-And if you get a high-deductible policy (at least $1,200 for an individual or $2,400 for a family), you may qualify to set up a health savings account (HSA), which lets you make tax deductible contributions and withdraw the money tax-free for qualified medical expenses.
+And if you get a high-deductible policy (at least $1,500 for an individual or $3,000 for a family in 2023), you may qualify to set up a health savings account (HSA), which lets you make tax deductible contributions and withdraw the money tax-free for qualified medical expenses.

-Job-hunting costs are part of miscellaneous expenses reported on Schedule A of Form 1040.
+For tax years prior to 2018, job-hunting costs are part of miscellaneous expenses reported on Schedule A of Form 1040.
 And miscellaneous expenses are deductible only to the extent that they exceed 2 percent of your Adjusted Gross Income.
+Beginning in 2018, these expenses are no longer deductible.

 Keep your hands out of that retirement cookie jar!
 If you lose your job, resist the temptation to dip into your 401(k) account.
 At any age, cashing in your 401(k) means paying tax on every dime you withdraw, unless you've made after-tax contributions.
 Even worse, if you’re under age 55 when you leave your employer and begin taking withdrawals, you’ll also be hit with a 10 percent tax penalty.
 And keep in mind that short-circuiting your retirement savings could be disastrous for your long-term financial health.